Typhoon Toraji (2024)

-Typhoon Toraji, known in the Philippines as Typhoon Nika, was a fairly strong tropical cyclone that impacted the Philippines in mid-November 2024.
-It was the fourth tropical cyclone in a series to impact the Philippines, following Tropical Storm Trami and Typhoons Kong-rey, Yinxing, Usagi, and Man-yi which had occurred just a few days earlier.
+Typhoon Toraji, (Note: The name Toraji (Korean: 도라지, [to̞ɾa̠d͡ʑi]) was contributed by North Korea and refers to a type of bellflower (Platycodon grandiflorus) in Korean.) known in the Philippines as Typhoon Nika, was a fairly strong tropical cyclone that is the fourth tropical cyclone in a series to impact the Philippines in mid-November 2024, following Tropical Storm Trami and Typhoons Kong-rey, Yinxing, Usagi, and Man-yi which had occurred just a few days earlier.
 Additionally, it was also part of the four tropical cyclones to simultaneously exist in the Western Pacific during the month of November, the first occurrence since records began in 1951; the other three were Yinxing, Usagi, and Man-yi.

 The twenty-third named storm and tenth typhoon of the annual typhoon season, Toraji, developed into a low-pressure area and later into a tropical depression north of Yap on November 8.
 It moved into the Philippine Area of Responsibility, and PAGASA named the depression Nika the following day.
 The Japan Meteorological Agency (JMA) then upgraded the system to a tropical storm, naming it Toraji.
 Satellite imagery shows that Toraji was undergoing rapid intensification, with a small system displaying an elongated, compact central dense overcast feature, measuring around 70-80 nmi in diameter.
 On November 10, the JMA upgraded the system to a typhoon.
 The agency reported that by 18:00 UTC, the system had reached its peak intensity, with 10-minute sustained winds of 70 kn and a central pressure of 975 hPa.
 The Joint Typhoon Warning Center (JTWC) indicated that the system peaked at Category 1-equivalent intensity on the Saffir–Simpson scale, with 1-minute sustained winds of 80 kn.
 The following day, Toraji made landfall on Dilasag, Aurora, on Luzon Island, before moving inland over mountainous terrain, resulting in significant weakening.
 Later that evening, Toraji emerged over the South China Sea, with satellite imagery revealing a tightly wrapped low-level circulation and fragmented deep convection beginning to reorganize over the northern semicircle.
 Satellite imagery showed a weakening of deep convection at the storm's center, with low-level cloud banding around the center and along the southern edge of the circulation, resulting from strong southerly vertical wind shear as it became embedded in the low-level northeasterly flow associated with a cold surge.
 The JMA continued to monitor the system until it was last noted at 06:00 UTC on November 15.